rednafi/rush/README.md

 Run all your task automation **shell commands** from a single `rushfile.yml` file.

+# What's New
+* Support for both `.yml` and `.yaml`
+* Showing less ugly error message
+* Catching if there are multiple rushfiles in the same directory (e.g. : rushfile.yml & rushfile.yaml)

 ## Features
 * Supports basic shell (not bash/zsh/fish syntax) commands for better portability
 * By default, runs commands in interactive mode